kesselaprod/openwrtopensslguide/README.md

 openssl x509 -outform der -in rootCA.pem -out rootCA.crt
 ```

-Now you are able to install the certificate by double-clicking the file, selecting the store location _current user_ (for me) or _local machine_ and by placing them in "Trusted Root Certification Authorities" store.
+Now you are able to install the certificate by double-clicking the file, selecting the store location *current user* (for me) or *local machine* and by placing them in **Trusted Root Certification Authorities** store.
 Confirm the installation.

+To verify that the certificate has been installed successfully, do the following:
-Run windows key + r, type "mmc", file -> add or remove snap-ins -> certificates -> add -> my user account > finish > ok, to verify that the certificate has been  installed successfully (afterwards check console root > certificates current user > Trusted Root Certification Authorities > certificates if the cert is listed there).
+- run **windows key + r**, type **mmc** and click *file -> add or remove snap-ins -> certificates -> add -> my user account > finish > ok*
+- check *console root > certificates current user > Trusted Root Certification Authorities > certificates* to confirm your cert is listed there

-For the Mozilla Firefox installation, open MF: Options > Certificates > View Certificates > Certificate Manager > Authorities and then import the root certification authority.
+For the Mozilla Firefox installation, open your browser and click *Options > Privacy & Security > Certificates > View Certificates > Certificate Manager > Authorities* and import the root certification authority by hitting the *Import...* button.

 Restart uhttpd by putty SSH'ing the command